-This is a list of artists brought together by Techno&Philosophy across the two interventions 'Techno and the City' in London and Amsterdam.
-The list features established and emerging artists who are engaged one way or another in the techno and dance music scene.
+This is a list of artists brought together by Techno&Philosophy.
+The list features established and emerging artists who are engaged one way or another with electronic and dance music scene.

 Some of the artwork included original material for labels such as Axis, Tresor and Dystopian, as well as clubs such as Kit Kat, Berghain and ://about blank.
-Check our support shop here.
+Support the artists here.

 Abdul Qadim Haqq